Juniper/py-junos-eznc/README.md

 [![Build Status](https://travis-ci.org/jeremyschulman/py-junos-eznc.png?branch=master)](https://travis-ci.org/jeremyschulman/py-junos-eznc)

 The repo is under active development on release 0.0.2.
 If you take a clone, you are getting the latest, and perhaps not entirely stable code.
-For tagged releases, please see [here](https://github.com/jeremyschulman/py-junos-eznc/tags).
+This code is not yet in PyPi.

 # ABOUT

-A Python module that makes automating Junos devices over the NETCONF API "easy".
-The goal of this "microframework" is to enable Netops/engineers the ability to create Python scripts without requiring "hardcore" programming knownledge.

-This module is not specifically tied to any version of Junos or any Junos product family.
-It provides a general purpose set of utilities and resources abstrations.
-It has been designed so that future contributors can easily "plug-in" thier extensions.

-There are three basic "layers" to this module: Resources, Utilities, and RPC Metaprogramming
+_Junos EZNC_ is a Python library that provides a collection of modules to further Junos automation without requiring: (a) the user to be a "Software Programmer™", (b) sophisticated knowledge of Junos, or (b) complex understanding of the Junos XML API.

+The primary motivators for creating this framework are:

+### NoCLI - For "Non-Programmers"

+NoCLI = "Not Only CLI".
+This means that "non-programmers", for example the _Network Engineer_, can use the native Python shell as their user-experience for managing Junos devices.
+The Python shell is an interactive environment that provides the necessary means to perform common automation tasks, such as conditional testing, for-loops, macros, and templates.
+These building blocks are similar enough to other "shell" enviornments, like Bash, to enable the non-programmer to use the Python shell as a power-tool, rather than a programming language.

+### Extensible Microframework - For "Programmers"

+There is a growing interest and need to automate the network infrastructure into larger IT systems.
+To do so, traditional software programmers, DevOps, "hackers", etc. need an abstraction library of code to further those activities.  _Junos EZNC_ is designed for extensibility so that the programmer can quickly and easily add new widgets to the library in support of their specific project requirements.
+There is no need to "wait on the vendor" to provide new functionality.   _Junos EZNC_ is not specifically tied to any version of Junos or any Junos product family.

 #### Managing Resources Abstractions